qinenergy/webvision-2.0-benchmarks/README.md

 ```

 ## Pretrained models
 We offer two pretrained ResNet-50 models.
 Due to the class imbalance in WebVision, we duplicated the file items in train.txt such that different classes have equal number of training samples.
+You might want to add similar strategies in imagenet5k.py.

 [520000 Steps (101 ImageNet Epoch)](https://drive.google.com/open?id=12359rElqF1GBLp8AhDPtcV6pdPw9jkbx)   30.69% Top5 Balanced Class Error Rate - Validation Set